You can’t get enough boats! How about up-cycling your milk or juice cartons into fun, kids, sailing boats!

 Just to let you know!

-Also I discovered, it might be easier to punch the holes in a triangular sale and slide a straw through it, this way it might be less complicated for younger kids to do, rather than roll the sail as I have shown below for the ‘milk carton sail boat’, which we are going to start with next👇
+Also, I discovered, that it might be easier to punch the holes in a triangular sale and slide a straw through it, this way it might be less complicated for younger kids to do, rather than roll the sail as I have shown below for the ‘milk carton sailboat’, which we are going to start with next👇

 THIS IS WHAT YOU WILL NEED!